Bespoke Expeditions

 Depending on the route, we may also incorporate horses, pack animals, or river travel.

-• Elisa & I lead each Bespoke trip ourselves, supported by a core team that includes at least one driver with a 4×4 support vehicle.
+• Elisa and I lead each expedition ourselves, supported by a core team that includes at least one driver with a 4×4 support vehicle.

 From there, we build the crew to match the route, adding local guides, cooks, horsemen, or other specialists as needed.